Learn how to execute a spatial query to access features from a feature layer.

 In this tutorial, you will use the Sketch

-widget to draw a feature and then perform a spatial query against a feature layer.
+component to draw a feature and then perform a spatial query against a feature layer.
 The query layer is the LA County Parcels feature layer containing ±2.4 million features.
 The spatial query uses the sketched feature to return all of the parcels that intersect.

 Prerequisites